Auction 106 After sale

 “‘False heads” can also be carved from wood or hammered and chased from metal, such as gold, silver and copper.

-The object “Mummy bundle” head or “false head”, ca. 1000 - 1400 AD with the object ID 3050251 was part of the auction Collectors’ Items Sale on September 24, 2025, lot number 70 at that time and is currently available for EUR 600 in Open sale.
+The object “Mummy bundle” head or “false head”, ca. 1000 - 1400 AD with the object ID 3050251 was last part of the auction Collectors’ Items Sale at September 24, 2025 on Zemanek-Münster Auction house.
+The object with the lot number 70 achieved a sales price of EUR 600.

 Here you will find more objects and interesting facts about American art and Pre-columbian art.